IoanHadarean/CookBook-project/Readme.md

 1. **HTML**, **CSS** and **JavaScript**
     <br>Languages that were used to improve the feel of the Relish website.
 Pure HTML and CSS was predominantly
     used for designing the recipe views.
-Note: no jQuery was used for this project because the intention to improve the learning curve with vanilla JavaScript.
+Note: no jQuery was used for this project because the intention was to improve the learning curve with vanilla JavaScript.
 2. **Bootstrap v3.3.7**(https://getbootstrap.com/docs/3.3/getting-started/#download)
     <br>**Bootstrap** was used to give the project a responsive layout.
 As previously specified in the